 The fundamental goal of Penn Bioengineering is to provide students with a broad, flexible curriculum that gives them experience with a wide range of subject areas and intellectual approaches, to prepare them to function creatively and independently in a diverse range of settings.
 A distinctive feature of Penn Bioengineering is the emphasis on experiential learning, through an extensive series of bioengineering laboratory and clinical courses as well as wide opportunity for independent study and research.

-Therefore the objectives of the Bioengineering program are to educate students who:
+Therefore, the objectives of the Bioengineering program to graduate students who:

-3. Can function at a professional level, using teamwork and communication skills, and taking responsibility for self-educating themselves.
+2. Will function at a professional level, using teamwork and communication skills and taking responsibility for self-educating themselves.

 Multidisciplinary ability: ability to apply fundamental science and engineering in an integrative fashion, to effectively work and solve problems at the interface of engineering, life sciences, and medicine (ABET criteria 3a, 3b, 3e, 3d, 8)